pymupdf/PyMuPDF-Optional-Material/docs/glossary.rst

         See :ref:`AdobeManual` p.
 60. PyMuPDF supports retrieving stream content via :meth:`Document._getXrefStream`.
 Use :meth:`Document.isStream` to determine whether an object is of stream type.

+.. data:: unitvector

+        A mathematical notion meaning a vector of norm ("length") 1 -- usually the Euclidean norm is implied.
+In PyMuPDF, this term is restricted to :ref:`Point` objects, see :attr:`Point.unit`.

 .. data:: xref

         Abbreviation for cross-reference number: this is an integer unique identification for objects in a PDF.
 There exists a cross-reference table (which may consist of several separate segments) in each PDF, which stores the relative position of each object for quick lookup.
 The cross-reference table is one entry longer than the number of existing object: item zero is reserved and must not be used in any way.
 Many PyMuPDF classes have an ``xref`` attribute (which is zero for non-PDFs), and one can find out the total number of objects in a PDF via :meth:`Document._getXrefLength`.